Rates: $11 — $35 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

 Campsites are limited to six people and two vehicles maximum.
 Only two tents or an RV and one tent allowed on camp sites.
 All sites have tables and fire rings.
 Two bathhouses are available seasonally and one remains open during the winter to accommodate tents and small campers without self-contained facilities.
 Pets are welcome but must be on a leash.
 Pets may not be left tied unattended.
+WiFi is available in the campground and firewood is sold onsite.
 A large group tent camp site is also available.

 The newly renovated campstore sells basic camping supplies, snack and drinks as well as gift items such as t-shirts, hats and toys.
 We recently added a new coffee and seating area as well as expanding our inventory.
 Come out and see us!